cyclejs-community/component-combinators/documentation/m component - merge default functions.md

 </div>
 ```

-In short, the general case is that the parent defines some slots by name, and replace those slots by the corresponding DOM slots found in the children DOM's.
+In short, the general case is that the parent defines some slots by name, and replace those slots by the corresponding DOM content found in the children DOM's slots.
 In this example, all slots are filled, as they can all be found in the children DOMs.

 When a slot cannot be filled in by a corresponding children DOM (the children DOM simply does not define content for that slot), the slotted content of the parent is used as default.
-The following describes that behaviour, with the same parent component, but this time children component which will not define content for the `attributes` slot.
+The following describes that behaviour, with the same parent component, but this time children components which will not define content for the `attributes` slot.

  2. child with slot `element-name`